boltops-tools/ufo/docs/_includes/repo_push_access.md

 ## Repo Push Access

-The quick start example pushes the Docker image to a Dockerhub repo.
-You need your own repo with push access.
+The quick start example pushes the Docker image to a Docker repo that you have access to.
 This repo could be your own Dockerhub account or ECR repo.
 You can control the setting with the `--image` option.
 Example:

-    ufo init --image=yourusername/yourrepo # use your own account
+    ufo init --image=yourusername/yourrepo # use your own Dockerhub account

 Also, if you are using ECR instead, you can specify an ECR repo with the `--image` option.
 Example: